Benito Pérez Galdós: Childhood and first years

-Benito Pérez Galdós was born at the family home, located in Calle Cano in Las Palmas de Gran Canaria (currently known as the Casa-Museo, or House-Museum Pérez Galdós) on 10 May 1843.
-He was the tenth and last son of the Lieutenant Colonel Don Sebastián Pérez and Doña Dolores Galdós.
-Two days after his birth, he was baptized Benito María de los Dolores at the church of San Francisco de Asís (es) in the same city.
+Pérez Galdós was born on 10 May 1843 in Calle Cano in Las Palmas de Gran Canaria, in a house that is now the Casa-Museo of Pérez Galdós.
+He was the tenth and last son of lieutenant colonel Don Sebastián Pérez and Doña Dolores Galdós.
+He was baptised Benito María de los Dolores at the church of San Francisco de Asís, (es) two days after his birth.

-He studied at the San Agustín school, where he was taught by teachers trained in the principles of the Enlightenment.
-This awakened in the young Benito a critical spirit, his love for history and his passion for the visual arts and literature.
-In 1862, after having completed his secondary studies, he travelled to Tenerife to obtain his certificate in Bachillerato in Arts.
-That same year he moved to Madrid to start his law degree, but he did not complete his studies.
+Pérez Galdós studied at San Agustín school, where he was taught by teachers trained in the principles of the enlightenment.
+In 1862, after completing his secondary studies, he travelled to Tenerife to obtain his certificate in bachillerato in arts.
+That same year he moved to Madrid to start a law degree, which he did not complete.

-While studying at university, he frequented the Ateneo of Madrid and other gatherings of intellectuals and artists.
-Through them and his walks around the city, he became acquainted with the life in Madrid and witnessed the political and historical events of the time.
-These experiences were reflected in his journalistic works and in his first novels, The Golden Fountain Café (La Fontana de oro) (1870) and El audaz (1871).
+While at university, Pérez Galdós frequented the Ateneo of Madrid and other gatherings of intellectuals and artists.
+He became acquainted with life in Madrid and witnessed the political and historical events of the time, which were reflected in his journalistic works and in his early novels, The Golden Fountain Café (La Fontana de oro) (1870) and El audaz (1871).